collindching/collinching.github.io/_posts/2020-11-26-get-deep-work-done.md

 The additional effort in crafting a succint message is worth the effort in terms of long-run conversation.

-## Parting thoughts
+## Keep striving

-It requires constant input to build a good deep work habit.
-You don't have to follow all these takeaways all the time, and slip-ups will happen.
+Building a good deep work habit isn't easy.
+Think of it as a process, and keep striving for growth and improvement.
+To borrrow from Michelle Obama, "reach continuously toward a better self."

-What is important is to never give up on deep work.
-Consistently strive to build good habits, and regularly reflect on how you can improve.
+Strive for improvement.
+Reflect on what you can do better.
+And resolve to push through obstacles.

-I believe that if you plan well, make adjustments, and be gentle with yourself, good results should follow.
+Plan well, make adjustments, and be gentle with yourself.
+Good results will follow.